Zoombies: Plot

-A police team arrives at the zoo to attempt to eliminate the threat but they are killed by a group of infected lions.
-Amber, meanwhile, reaches the front gate and demands that Ellen, who is watching over the security cameras, open it.
-An infected lion suddenly attacks her.
-Ellen's daughter Thea is then attacked by an infected koala but she kills it with a baseball bat.
+Meanwhile, a police team arrives at the zoo to attempt to eliminate the threat but are killed by a pride of infected lions.
+Amber reaches the front gate and demands that Ellen, who is watching over the security cameras, open it, but is mauled by an infected lion.
+Ellen's daughter Thea is attacked by an infected koala, but she kills it with a baseball bat.
 Ellen inspects the koala's blood and discovers that the disease was created by an unknown enzyme found in the koala's cerebral cortex.
 She encourages birdkeeper Chelsea to release the birds to prevent them from being infected, to no avail.
-Meanwhile, Lizzy, Gage and Rex are attacked by a group of infected lemurs and Rex is injured.
-One of the workers, Daxton and his intern A.J. manage to fend off the zombies and the group takes refuge inside of the gorilla lab.
-Daxton goes to check on the zoo's endangered Cross River gorilla, Kifo, finding him to be infected.
-Kifo kills him and invades the lab.
-Rex stabs him, but Kifo crushes his head in retaliation.

-Lizzy, Gage and A.J. escape and find a jeep with a feeble and dying Amber driving.
-Amber dies and the group is attacked by a group of infected lions as they remove her corpse.
-They manage to kill the lions but they accidentally crash the jeep in the process.
-They then attempt to reach the watch tower by using an unfinished zipline.
-A.J. falls to his death in the process.
-The group reunites with Ellen and Thea and they theorize that the birds have become infected.
-They decide to set the aviary on fire using a series of gas cans, but before they do so, Lizzy and Gage go inside to rescue Chelsea and her intern Ricky.
-However, they soon find that Ricky has been killed by the infected birds.
-They then find Chelsea, alive but badly injured, with an infected bald eagle using her organs as a nest.
-Lizzy and Gage notice smoke rising, realizing that Ellen has begun burning the aviary down, and manage to escape.
-Ellen reluctantly sets the aviary on fire and they set off an additional explosion using Ellen's truck, killing the birds.
-Kifo then appears and chases the group to the gate where Ellen seemingly shoots him to death.
+Lizzy, Gage and A.J. escape and find a dying Amber driving their jeep, and they are attacked by the infected lions.
+They kill the lions but accidentally crash the jeep.
+They then attempt to reach the watch tower by using an unfinished zipline, but A.J. falls to his death.
+Lizzy and Gage reunite with Ellen and Thea, and they theorize that the birds have become infected.
+They decide to set the aviary on fire using gas cans, but before they do so, Lizzy and Gage go inside to rescue Chelsea and her intern Ricky.
+They soon find Ricky, killed by the infected birds, and Chelsea alive but eviscerated, with an infected bald eagle using her as a nest.
+Lizzy and Gage notice smoke rising, realize that Ellen has begun burning the aviary down, and manage to escape.
+They set off an additional explosion using Ellen's truck, killing the birds before they can break out of the aviary.

+Kifo then appears and chases the group to the gate, where Ellen seemingly shoots him to death.
 The four are then rescued by a helicopter.
-However, after they are rescued, Kifo regains consciousness, revealing he is still alive.
+However, after they are picked up, Kifo opens his eyes, revealing he is still alive.